Pimpri-Chinchwad: Bus service

 Until 2007, PCMC, Pune served by its own public transport bus service provider, the Pimpri Chinchwad Municipal Transport, Pune.
 On 19 October 2007, it was merged with the Pune Municipal Transport, Pune that served it's historic neighbourhood of Pune to form the Pune Mahanagar Parivahan Mahamandal Limited (PMPML; lit.
 Pune Metropolitan Transport Corporation Ltd.).
 PMPML runs buses on 371 routes that cover a radius of 20 km around the city of Pune, India.
 It also runs services on BRT corridors under the brand name Rainbow BRTS.
 As of May 2018, there are two operating BRT corridors in PCMC limits with a combined length of 22.5 km, while work is underway on three other corridors with a total length 28 km.
 Although the BRTS project has been deemed a failure in the historic PMC, PCMC claims that the two BRT corridors, Sangvi-Kiwale and Nashik Phata-Wakad, have seen a rise in ridership after they became operation in 2015.
 The Maharashtra State Road Transport Corporation operates buses from its main station at Vallabh Nagar, Pimpri to all major cities and towns in Maharashtra as well as in the neighbouring states.
 Private companies also run bus services throughout India.

 Rail

-PCMC, Pune is served by five railway stations, Chinchwad, Akurdi, Pimpri, Kasarwadi and Dapodi, on the Pune Suburban Railway as well as the Mumbai Dadar–Solapur sections of the Indian Railways (Central zone).
+Pimpri Chinchwad is served by five railway stations, Chinchwad, Akurdi, Pimpri, Kasarwadi and Dapodi, on the Pune Suburban Railway as well as the Mumbai Dadar–Solapur sections of the Indian Railways (Central zone).
 Local trains (EMUs) connect PCMC, Pune to its historic neighbourhood of Pune and the hill station of Lonavala, while daily express trains connect it to Mumbai.
 Daily express trains through Pune Junction connect the city to other parts of the country.
-Pune Suburban Railway, connecting PCMC, Pune to it’s historic core and its suburbs in Pune District, Maharashtra.
+Pune Suburban Railway, connecting PCMC, Pune to its historic core and its suburbs in Pune District, Maharashtra.
 It is operated by Central Railway (CR).
 The system operates on two routes, Pune Junction–Lonavala and its part Pune Junction–Talegaon.
 18 trains operate on Pune Junction–Lonavala route and 5 trains operate on Pune Junction–Talegaon route.